Kudoser/SteamTogether/SteamTogether.Bot/README.md

-# SteamTogether.Bot
+# SteamTogether Telegram Bot

-A simple telegram bot based on [Telegram bot](https://github.com/TelegramBots/Telegram.Bot) to find games to play with friends
+A simple telegram bot based on [C# Telegram bot](https://github.com/TelegramBots/Telegram.Bot) to find games to play with friends.

 ## How it works